 Service-learning and volunteering are foundational elements of Concordia’s mission to “serve God and humanity”.
-The Community Action, Leadership, and Learning (CALL) Center can provide you with many opportunities to give back and serve your community through both academic courses and co-curricular programming.
+The Center for Student Engagement can provide you with many opportunities to give back and serve your community through both academic courses and co-curricular programming.
 With annual events like Martin Luther King Jr. Day of Service and Live with Purpose, nearly every student at CSP participates in service.
 Looking for other ways to get involved?
-The CALL Center also houses study abroad opportunities, student activities, and our Ignite Leadership program.
+The Center for Student Engagement also houses study abroad opportunities, student activities, and our Ignite Leadership program.

 Non-profit organizations students can volunteer with through Handshake.

-The Community, Action, Leadership, and Learning (CALL) Center can provide aide and resources for integrating service-learning into curriculum, evaluating and assessing service-learning projects, principles and practices/models of service-learning, various issues and topics related to civic engagement and education, and connections to community organizations, as well as professional development opportunities.
-CALL Center staff can help connect faculty to community needs and help match students with volunteer opportunities that meet their interests and talents.
+The Center for Student Engagement can provide aide and resources for integrating service-learning into curriculum, evaluating and assessing service-learning projects, principles and practices/models of service-learning, various issues and topics related to civic engagement and education, and connections to community organizations, as well as professional development opportunities.
+The Center for Student Engagement staff can help connect faculty to community needs and help match students with volunteer opportunities that meet their interests and talents.

 Every year, Concordia University presents service-learning awards – one to a student and one to a faculty/staff person — to recognize significant accomplishments and contributions in the field of service-learning and public or community service.